dmarkrollins/sequent/README.md

 By default action items are sent from _noreply@6thcents.com_ but you can customize this by setting the FROM_EMAIL_ADDRESS environment variable to whatever email address you'd like to send action items from.

-If you are running the public version of Sequent Retrospectives and your team has an internal distribution list that is __not__ addressable from outside your firewall, Sequent will __not__ be be able to send anything to it.
+>If you are running the public version of Sequent Retrospectives and your team has an internal distribution list that is __not__ addressable from outside your firewall, Sequent will __not__ be be able to send anything to it.
 Make sure that the team email you're using is publically addressable.
 Alternatively just send the report to yourself then resend it to your team-mates.

-However you get the report it looks something like this:
+The action items report will look something like this:

 <img src="/src/private/actionReport.jpg" width="400">